Equitrans Midstream Corporation (ETRN) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Ratios:

-Our analysis of ETRN’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 30.96 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.94.
+For a better understanding of ETRN, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 32.60 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 7.31.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 1.30.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 4.43.

 Upgrades & Downgrades